Air India Flight 182: Recovery of wreckage and bodies

-Additional evidence to support a bombing was retrieved from the broken-up aircraft, which lay on the sea bed at a depth of 6700 ft.
+Additional evidence to support a bombing was retrieved from the broken-up aircraft, which lay on the sea bed in the Atlantic ocean at a depth of 6700 ft.
 The British vessel Gardline Locater, equipped with sophisticated sonar, and the French cable-laying vessel Léon Thévenin, with its remotely operated underwater vehicle Scarab 1, were dispatched to locate the flight data recorder (FDR) and cockpit voice recorder (CVR) boxes.
 The boxes would be difficult to find and it was imperative that the search commence quickly.
 By 4 July, Gardline Locator detected signals on the sea bed.
 On 9 July, Scarab 1 pinpointed the CVR and raised it to the surface.
 The next day, the FDR was also located and recovered.
 In 1985, the Canadian Coast Guard Ship (CCGS) John Cabot participated in the investigations, mapping the underwater wreckage of the aircraft.